tunahansalih/tunahansalih.github.io/resume.md

 ## Work Experience
 `Aug 2023 - Now`
-__Research Assistant__, Virginia Tech
+__Research Assistant and Lab Lead__, Virginia Tech
-- Leading the research efforts on text-to-image generation.
-- Contributed to the development and publication of methods enhancing the text-image fidelity of diffusion-based text-to-image models.
+- Lead research efforts on generative models, focusing on enhancing diffusion-based text-to-image and text-to-video models.
-- Collaborated with Google to implement research findings in closed-source diffusion-based image generation models, resulting in a substantial improvement in image fidelity.
+- Collaborate with **Google** to implement research findings in closed-source diffusion-based image generation models.
+The work has been published at **CVPR 2024** and subsequent work submitted to **ICLR 2025**.
+- Awarded research grant from **Deloitte** to work on mechanistic explanations of large language models.
+- Developing video diffusion models to efficiently transfer motion from real videos to generated videos.

+`May 2024 - Oct 2024`
+- Conducted research on instruction-based video editing using video diffusion transformers and image-text editing datasets.
+- Explored the temporal capabilities of video models to innovate video editing solutions.

 `Nov 2022 - Aug 2023`
 __Machine Learning Engineer__, Lyrebird Studio
-- Developed and maintained image-based generative machine learning services, processing and successfully handling an average of 5 million requests per day.
+- Developed and maintained image generation ML services handling 5 million daily requests.
-- Architected robust machine learning CI/CD pipelines using GitHub Actions and utilized AWS CDK for build architecture as code, enabling the seamless deployment of research team outputs as production-ready services.
+- Architected robust machine learning CI/CD pipelines using GitHub Actions and utilized AWS CDK for building architecture as code, enabling seamless deployment of research team outputs as production-ready services.
 - Implemented golden AMIs for GPU-accelerated instances using Packer, resulting in a remarkable reduction in boot-up time from tens of minutes to a few seconds, ensuring faster scale-up to meet high-volume demands.
-- Led the design and deployment of stable diffusion-based model training and image generation services in the production environment, effectively handling thousands of requests per day on GPU-accelerated instances with high performance and stability.
+- Led the design and deployment of diffusion-based model training and image generation services, effectively handling thousands of daily requests on GPU-accelerated instances with high performance and stability.
 - Integrated deep learning-based generative solutions into existing applications, significantly enhancing their capabilities and user experience.

 `Aug 2021 - Nov 2022`